5 Problems with Recent Chevrolet Models

 5. Engine & Excessive Oil Consumption

 We have had clients complain about numerous issues with Chevy engine problems.
 Whether it is a complete blow out and engine replacement on the Silverado or problems with the lifters on the Suburban or the Tahoe, Chevy owners are having to rebuild and replace their engines on brand new Chevy vehicles.
 There are also a lot of complaints about excessive oil consumption in Chevy cars, SUVs, and pick-up trucks.
+These serious Chevy problems faced by countless customers have remained unsolved for many years, with faulty parts and system elements posing a number of safety risks.
+These issues increase the average cost of repairs and worsen the general driving experience.

 Delays getting parts and repairs

-To add to the many problems for owners of Chevy lemons, there are lengthy delays in getting parts to make the necessary repairs to these vehicles.
+To add to the many Chevy problems for owners of these lemons, there are lengthy delays in getting parts to make the necessary repairs to these vehicles.
 Chevy owners are being told that they have to wait weeks or months for repairs because the dealers just cannot get the part.
 Some clients have told us that they have been paying out of pocket for a rental vehicle while their new Chevy sits at the dealer waiting for repair.

 Luckily for these unfortunate Chevy owners, we can tell them that lemon laws protect them from being stuck with a lemon vehicle or with no vehicle at all, and they should not have pay a cent in legal fees.
-You may be eligible for a replacement vehicle or reimbursement of the full purchase price of your Chevrolet if you have given the manufacturer a reasonable opportunity to repair the defect (usually 2 or 3 attempts,) or if your Chevrolet has been out of service for an unreasonable time (typically 30 days.)
+If you’re having Chevy problems, you may be eligible for a replacement vehicle or reimbursement of the full purchase price of your Chevrolet if you have given the manufacturer a reasonable opportunity to repair the defect (usually 2 or 3 attempts,) or if your Chevrolet has been out of service for an unreasonable time (typically 30 days.)
 The laws are slightly different in each state but you can find out more about the laws in your state on our website or by contacting one of our experienced lemon law team.

 At Timothy Abeel & Associates, we have helped many Chevrolet owners get compensation, a replacement vehicle or reimbursement of their purchase price.
 Contact us today for a free, no-obligation case review about your defective Chevrolet.